Equipment Recommendations

 Flashlight

 A dependable flashlight is absolutely necessary.
 The electrical supply is Uganda is intermittent and there is no substitute for having your own source of light.
-The smallest, brightest light I have found is the UKE 2AAA Penlight a shirt pocket light that is incredibly bright, and waterproof.
-It fits almost anywhere (even on a string around you neck) so you can always have it with you as you never know when a given day's activities will keep you on the go until after dark.
-This light is not much larger than an old fashion ink pen.
-Ugandans refer to flashlights as a "torch."
+The small LED lights that are readily available provide good light, are easy on batteries, and fit almost anywhere (even on a lanyard around your neck) so you can always have it with you as you never know when a given day's activities will keep you on the go until after dark.

 Travel | Check List | Equipment | Home